 Meat Packers Site, Cherry Orchard Road

-Latest Information: Cherryfield Meatpackers have sold their site to Optivo Housing and vacated the premises in May 2021.
-The company has moved to a new site near Gatwick.
-The tenure proposals by the original applicant Crest Nicholson has been amended by Optivo.
-The number of units is reduced to 116 units, all of which will be affordable (shared ownership or affordable rent).
-Demolition has started in Late July 2021.
-The building works will be carried out by Henley Homes completion date is set for Late Summer or Early Autumn 2023.
+Autumn 2021: Cherryfield Meatpackers have sold their site to Optivo Housing and vacated the premises in May 2021.
+The company has moved to a new location near Gatwick.
+The tenure proposals by the original applicant, Crest Nicholson, have been amended by Optivo.
+The number of units is reduced to 116, all of which will be affordable (shared ownership or affordable rent).
+Demolition started in late July 2021.
+Henley Homes will carry out the building works.
+The completion date is set for Late Summer or Early Autumn 2023.

-Menta Ltd has employed Sir Robert McAlpine to deliver the new housing on their Cherry Orchard Road site and the Cherry Orchard Gardens site across the road.
-The development consists of Twin 25-storey towers, will be home to 338 residential apartments.
-Between the twin towers will be the bridge link into East Croydon Station.
+July 2021 Update: Menta Ltd has employed Sir Robert McAlpine to deliver the new housing on their Cherry Orchard Road site and the Cherry Orchard Gardens site across the road.
+The development consists of Twin 25-storey towers and will be home to 338 residential apartments.
+Between the twin towers will be the bridge link to East Croydon Station.
 The developer, alongside Network Rail, has promised the link since 2011.
-If Network Rail keeps their side of the bargain, this new pedestrian link could be opened in 2023 and allow residents to walk across from Cherry Orchard Road over to the Lansdowne Road entrance to East Croydon Station.
+If Network Rail keeps their side of the bargain, this new pedestrian link could open in 2023 and allow residents to walk across from Cherry Orchard Road to the Lansdowne Road entrance to East Croydon Station.

 The original proposals for the site went back to 2009 and included a 55-storey skyscraper.
-A planning application 11/00981/P including a 55-storey tower was approved by the then Conservative Council despite receiving over 600 objections from residents, whose main concerns were the height of the building; at 160m, it would have been over twice the height of NLA Tower (No 1 Croydon) and the low percentage of affordable homes.
+The then Conservative Council approved a planning application 11/00981/P including a 55-storey tower despite receiving over 600 objections from residents, whose main concerns were the height of the building; at 160m, it would have been over twice the height of NLA Tower (No 1 Croydon) and the low percentage of affordable homes.
 The planning application was never enacted, and the site stays empty until the 2017 planning application.

 Cherry Orchard Gardens

-This was a former council estate of 48 Council homes.
+July 2021 Update: This was a former council estate of 48 Council homes.
 The Conservative Council sold to Menta in 2007 for £8m after reneging on the previous Labour Council’s deal to redevelop the site for social housing and shared ownership in 2006.
-The buildings were demolished in 2011 by Menta, and the site laid empty until works started in 2020.
+The buildings were demolished in 2011 by Menta, and the site lay empty until work started in 2020.
 The 2011 Planning application provided 72 affordable homes, though most were shared ownership units.

 30-38 Addiscombe Road

 Croydon Council granted planning permission for this site in 2019.
 L&Q has promised to deliver 50% of the 137 new homes as affordable.
-L&Q have been on site since 2020 and should complete by 2022/23.
+L&Q has been on site since 2020 and should be complete by 2022/23.

-18/06102/FUL : Redevelopment of the site to provide 137 residential units across an 8 and 18 storey building with associated landscaping and access arrangements.
+18/06102/FUL: Redevelopment of the site to provide 137 residential units across an eight and 18-storey building with associated landscaping and access arrangements.

-As part of their commitment to support the local community L&Q and their contractors have provided by resources and labour to improve Dartnell Park in Addiscombe, in support of the Park’s Friends Group.
+As part of their commitment to support the local community, L&Q and their contractors have provided resources and labour to improve Dartnell Park in Addiscombe in support of the Park’s Friends Group.

 Bridge to Nowhere

 London Reconnections has a good overview of the history of this proposal.
-A pedestrian bridge between Cherry Orchard Road and Landowne Road was first proposed in the mid-2000s to increase the connectivity between Addiscombe and Croydon Town Centre.
-The idea was incorporated into the 2011 East Croydon Masterplan, and was predicated on funding from Network Rail, Croydon Council (£6m) and from developers’s contributions of land and funding.
-The bridge has a dual track, one for access to the station and its platforms. and the second (not currently used) for a separate pedestrian link from Cherry Orchard Road over to the Lansdowned Road.
-Addiscombe West Councillors are pushing Network Rail to open up the pedestrian link once the building works on the Menta Morello Twin Towers residential scheme completes in 2023.
+A pedestrian bridge between Cherry Orchard Road and Lansdowne Road was first proposed in the mid-2000s to increase the connectivity between Addiscombe and Croydon Town Centre.
+The idea was incorporated into the 2011 East Croydon Masterplan and was predicated on funding from Network Rail, Croydon Council (£6m) and developers’ contributions of land and budget.
+The bridge has a dual-track, one for access to the station and its platforms.
+The second (not currently used) is for a separate pedestrian link from Cherry Orchard Road to Lansdowne Road.
+Addiscombe West Councillors are pushing Network Rail to open up the pedestrian link once the building works on the Menta Morello Twin Towers residential scheme are complete in 2023.

 Garcia Industrial Unit, Rear of 217-219 Davidson Road, CR0 6DP

-Planning application: not yet submitted by Trinity Square developers.
-They carried out consultations with residents in March 2021.
+Trinity Square carried out consultations with residents in March 2021.

 This Pocket Living residential scheme 17/02680/FUL on Addiscombe Grove was first approved in November 2017.
 “Demolition of existing buildings including parking garage and redevelopment of the sites for a part 9, 20 and 21 storey building comprising 153 residential dwellings (Class C3) and a single storey sub-station”.

-41 of the units will be for shared ownership, provided by Optivo Housing.
-Pocket Living claim their 112 one-bed units will be “genuinely affordable homes designed for local first-time buyers on moderate incomes”
+Forty-one of the units will be for shared ownership, provided by Optivo Housing.
+Pocket Living claims their 112 one-bed units will be “genuinely affordable homes designed for local first-time buyers on moderate incomes”.

-Addiscombe Grove is a modular build which Pocket claimed would result in a “quicker, less disruptive manner” than conventional residential building, but the build time has been one of the slowest in Croydon and despite being on site since the summer of 2018, it does not look like the building will be finished until 2022.
+Addiscombe Grove is a modular build that Pocket claimed would result in a “quicker, less disruptive manner” than a conventional residential building.
+Still, the build time has been one of the slowest in Croydon, and despite being on-site since the summer of 2018, it does not look like the building will be finished until 2022.